ericdowell/feature-toggle/readme.md

 ```

 #### Add Api Key Authorization
-To keep users or bad actors from enabling/disabling a given feature toggle via the `querystring` toggle provider you
+To keep users or bad actors from enabling/disabling feature toggles via the `querystring` toggle provider you
 may configure the driver with a `token`/api key.
-By default the query string input is configured as `feature_token`,
+By default the query string input is configured as
-but this can be also be configured to any value.
+`feature_token`, but this can be also be configured to any value.
 ```php
 'providers' => [
     [